IsaatinCreatives/alx-system_engineering-devops/0x01-shell_permissions/README.md

-These are commands and scripts that deals permissions on Shell
+These are commands and scripts that deal with permissions on Shell